xenloops/talk-dogfood-pipeline-ci/finale.md

   * nathan.larson [at] owasp [dot] org
   * Meetings are free and open!
   * Interested in giving a talk?
-  * Want to help out?
+  * Want to help the local security community?

 <br /><br /><br />